Company offering pandemic stock tips accused of $137M fraud

 Neither Bishop nor Bond immediately responded to an email or a phone message left with the company.
 The lawsuit says both men live in New Hampshire.
 Raging Bull is based in Lee, New Hampshire, and has an office in Hunt Valley, Maryland, according to the suit.

+Also on Monday, the New Hampshire state Bureau of Securities Regulation filed a separate cease-and-desist order against RagingBull.com LLL and its co-founders, claiming the company’s subscription service is fraudulent.

-Kyle Dennis, of Kingsport, Tennessee, also is named as a defendant in the suit, which describes him as a trading instructor for Raging Bull.
+Kyle Dennis, of Kingsport, Tennessee, also is named as a defendant in the FTC’s suit, which describes him as a trading instructor for Raging Bull.

 The FTC says Raging Bull and its instructors have repeatedly advertised claims that they could make consistent profits from the stock market during the COVID-19 pandemic.
 For example, marketing emails in April claimed Dennis “was able to rack up nearly $500K in profits by trading stocks related to the COVID-19 pandemic” and had found a “hidden bull market.”